 So I do that workout once or twice a week, (depending how busy my life is, how well I'm sleeping, etc), and then the other 5-6 days a week I do yoga everyday, or a run, or meditation, or all the above!
 And of course, I make time to cook and eat more, which definitely increases when you are weight-training.
 (Personally, I do yoga in my home, because: 1) no distractions, 2) I keep it short, about 20 mins, and 3) no travelling anywhere!)

-Watch as they interview Adam Z, and put two identical twins through the paces
+Watch as they put identical twins through the paces

 So we work-out once or twice a week using this system, and that’s enough to gain muscle and definition - but women don’t get huge because they have less testosterone, I'm told.